-The Selway River flows through portions of western Montana and north-central Idaho, within the Selway-Bitterroot Wilderness.
+The Selway River flows through portions of north-central Idaho, within the Selway-Bitterroot Wilderness.
 The Selway is unique because it is the only river in the United States that received instant inclusion as a wild river, in both the National Wilderness Preservation System and the Wild and Scenic Rivers System.
 The natural beauty of the canyon, combined with the challenge of the rapids and the outstanding opportunities for solitude, make the Selway one of the highest quality whitewater rivers in the nation.

 The main fork of the Selway is about 100 miles in length, from the headwaters in the Bitterroot Range of the Rocky Mountains to the confluence with the Lochsa River near Lowell, Idaho.
 It is a tributary of the Middle Fork of the Clearwater River and drains 106,977 acres of Idaho County.
 It begins at above 9,000 feet in elevation and ends at more than 1,400 feet.

 While the river was designated an official recreation river when the Wild and Scenic Rivers Act was passed by the U.S. Congress in 1968, the Idaho Legislature recommended the Selway and its five tributaries as Outstanding Resource Waters in 2002.
 The relatively new designation commemorates the river's powerful discharge.